5 Tips to easy meal planning

 5.Before bed, refer to your meal planning list and see if you need to either defrost meat or soak your beans

-Enjoy your cooking and schedule your FREE 15-minute consultations to find out how I can help you with your meal planning.
+Enjoy your cooking and schedule your FREE 15-minute consultations to find out how I can help you with your meal planning and organizing your kitchen.
 Big shout out to my new friend, Ashwini, across the ocean who is helping others to cooks.
 It has been a delight to Skype with her.

 Lisa Giesler, Professional Organizer, Consultant, Author, Speaker